otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 fastqc ~/obss_2022/genome_assembly/data/All_trimmed_illumina.fastq
 ```

-Once `FastQC` has finished, check your queue to see whether NanoStat is still running, using `squeue -u <nesi.id>`.
+Once FastQC has finished, check your queue to see whether NanoStat is still running, using `squeue -u <nesi.id>`.
 If it's finished, use `less` to check your `.err` and `.out` logs in the `scripts` directory for any issues.

-Now take a look at the results for `FastQC` and `NanoStat`, and discuss the overall metrics and quality with your neighbour.
+Now take a look at the results for FastQC and NanoStat, and discuss the overall metrics and quality with your neighbour.
 How do our short-read and long-read data sets differ from one another?

 ## 3.3 K-mer counting